-Policy INF-7.2: Facilities
+POLICY INF-7.2: FACILITIES

-Ensure that public and private developments build new and on-site facilities and/or retrofit existing on-site facilities to meet the City's waste diversion requirements.
+Ensure that public and private developments build new and on-site facilities and/or retrofit existing onsite facilities to meet the City's waste diversion requirements.

-Policy INF-7.3: Operations
+POLICY INF-7.3: OPERATIONS

-Encourage public agencies and private property owners to design their operations to meet, and even, exceed regulatory waste diversion requirements.
+Encourage public agencies and private property owners to design their operations to exceed regulatory waste diversion requirements.